Cellar Spiders Identification Guide

 Habitat Preferences

-Cellar spiders are synanthropic, meaning they have adapted to live in close association with humans.
-The long-bodied cellar spider (Pholcus phalangioides) is originally from subtropical regions and has spread worldwide through human commerce, thriving in the stable conditions provided by buildings.
+Cellar spiders have adapted to live close to humans.
+The long-bodied cellar spider (Pholcus phalangioides) came from warm regions.
+It has spread worldwide and now thrives in the stable conditions found in buildings.

-They prefer dark, quiet, sheltered locations with adequate humidity:
+They prefer dark, quiet, sheltered spots with some humidity:

 • Crawl spaces